bikegirl/NLP-Nitro/README.md

    - `nlp = spacy.load('en_core_web_sm')`//this is the english mini-model

 ### More Help
-> For more help on downloading spaCy you can use [this GitHub repository](https://github.com/explosion/spaCy/issues/1721) for more common issues.
+> For more help on downloading spaCy you can use [this GitHub repository](https://github.com/explosion/spaCy/issues/1721) for detailed documentation on how to deal with different issues.